Skip to main content

 “We were stuck with a clunky platform before, but after moving to BigCommerce, our page load speed improved, abandoned carts were cut in half, and managing inventory across channels became seamless.
 Setting up SSL certificates and security badges was simpler too, which helped us build more trust with customers.
 On top of that, their SEO controls and API integrations give us flexibility without needing constant developer support.”

-Integrations include Amazon Pay, Affirm, Backups, Mailchimp, Quickbooks, ShipStation, Yotpo, and others.
+Integrations include Amazon Pay, PayPal, Stripe, Mailchimp, QuickBooks Online, ShipStation, Yotpo, Google Analytics, Meta Shops, and TikTok Shop.

 Pros and cons